-Avinash lives with his father and his mother.
-At home, duties include gardening.
+Avinash makes his home with his father and his mother.
+Gardening is his household duty.
 His father is sometimes employed as a laborer and his mother maintains the home.
 There are 2 children in the family.

 Avinash lives in the rural community of Parsapani, home to approximately 45,000 residents.
 Typical houses are constructed of dirt floors, mud walls and tile roofs.
 The primary ethnic group is Oraon and the most commonly spoken language is Khumrukh.

 The regional diet consists of beans, rice, chicken, fish and potatoes.
 Common health problems in this area include malaria, jaundice and waterborne diseases.
 Most adults in Parsapani are unemployed but some work in agriculture and earn the equivalent of $27 per month.
 This community needs proper sanitation and vocational training centers.

 Your sponsorship allows the staff of Parsapani Child Development Center to provide Avinash with Bible teaching, health checkups, health education, sports, cultural programs, field trips, special celebrations, tutoring, educational materials and vocational training.
 The center staff will also provide Bible studies and health education for the parents or guardians of Avinash.

 Compassion opened its East India office in July of 2002 in Kolkata, (formerly Calcutta), the capital of West Bengal.
 Kolkata is located on India's east coast just above the Bay of Bengal near the Ganges River.
 Kolkata has a tropical climate.
 The office serves children in the states of West Bengal: Bihar, Orissa, Jharkhand, Chattisgarh, Madhya Pradesh, Sikkim, and Mizoram.